godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 Controllers, gamepads, and joysticks
 ====================================

-Godot supports hundreds of controller models thanks to the community-sourced `SDL game controller database <https://github.com/gabomdq/SDL_GameControllerDB>`__.
+Godot supports hundreds of controller models out of the box.
 Controllers are supported on Windows, macOS, Linux, Android, iOS, and HTML5.

 Note that more specialized devices such as steering wheels, rudder pedals and